 Applications for all product types within a cycle will be reviewed and ranked collectively by the GWG.
 There are no targeted quotas for funding specific product types.
+CIRM will select the most meritorious projects regardless of product type.

 The Application Review Subcommittee will make final funding decisions giving consideration to the GWG recommendations and any CIRM team recommendations.